marekhakala/temperaturehub/README.md

 ![TemperatureHUB Logo](temperaturehub.png)

-TemperatureHUB is Python3 application for downloading temperature / humidity values from remote weather stations that are located on the local network.
+The TemperatureHUB is the Python3 application for downloading temperature/humidity values from remote weather stations that located on the local network.

-Application contain server part and client example part.
-Server application provide HTTP server with XML data that can be displayed in web browser by XSLT transformation.
+The application contains server part and client example part.
+Server application provides HTTP server with XML data that can display in a web browser by XSLT transformation.

 [Screenshots](Screenshots/)